loon3/Tokenly-Pockets/Pockets Payment Button.md

 There are two ways to include the Pockets Payment Button into your web page...

+**Static Method**

 The first method is to use the *pockets-payment-button* class.
 This method only works if your parameters are known upon initial page load.
 See example below.

 `<span class="pockets-payment-button" data-address="1EUgmNoALra2YSCGcqdpLCNnGYAFQeLEp9" data-label="joelooney.org tips" data-tokens="dough" data-amount="100"></span>`

-The data-tokens attribute can be a single token `DOUGH`, multiple tokens separated by commas data-tokens='DOUGH,LTBCOIN,BTC', or 'all'.k
+The data-tokens attribute is used to indicate what tokens are accepted.
+There are three options: a single token `data-tokens="DOUGH"`, multiple tokens `data-tokens="DOUGH,LTBCOIN,BTC"` or all tokens `data-tokens="all"`.